 An example of the former would be, for example, placing a scarecrow or dummy in the window of a house uninhabited and deserted by humans, intending to deceive observers into thinking the house was lived in.
 The motive might be merely to deter burglars pending a sale, if and when a buyer could be found.
 But the house would no more be occupied than was Mr Holland’s in Minister of Transport v.
 Holland’

-The reference to Melladew is to R v Melladew 1 KB 192 (‘Melladrew’), where the Court of Appeal established that an occupier of potentially profitable commercial property did not cease to occupy it by absenting himself from the property, having left it in a state suitable for resumed profitable use should his return.
+The reference to Melladew is to R v Melladew 1 KB 192 (‘Melladrew’), where the Court of Appeal established that an occupier of potentially profitable commercial property did not cease to occupy it by absenting himself from the property, having left it in a state suitable for resumed profitable use should he return.

 In Minister of Transport v.
 Holland (1962) 14 P&CR 259 (‘Holland’), a compulsory purchase scheme case, an owner claimed to be in occupation in order to gain entitlement to be bought out at a proper price.
 The issue was whether he was in occupation.
 Kerr J drew from Holland, at paragraph 57, that the owner’s: